-In the NAO robot, we work with the cameras at 15 fps

-due to the limitations on the processing capabilities, which leads to times close to 10 seconds.
+In the NAO robot, we work with the cameras at 15 fps due to the limitations on the processing capabilities, which leads to times close to 10 seconds.
 However, due the fact that the NAO robots do not have graphical interface with the user, the proposed algorithm is very useful to calibrate the two cameras of the robots.

-In Fig. 11 we present an image acquired with the camera of a CAMBADA robot in auto mode and in Fig. 12 we present an image acquired with the camera of a NAO robot in auto mode.
-The results obtained using the camera with the parameters in auto mode are overexposed and the white balance is not correctly configured, both for the welled and NAO robots.
-The algorithms used by the digital cameras that are on the robots (we tested also some more models and the results are similar) is due several reasons explained next.
-In the case of the omnidirectional vision system, the camera analyzes the entire image and, as can be seen in Fig. 11, there are large black regions corresponding to the robot itself.
-Moreover, and due to the changes in the environment around the robot as it moves, leaving the camera in auto mode leads to undesirable changes in the parameters of the camera, causing problems to the correct feature extraction to object detection.
+In Fig. 7 we present an image acquired with the camera in auto mode.
+The results obtained using the camera with the parameters in auto mode are overexposed and the white balance is not correctly configured, both for the CAMBADA and NAO robots.
+The algorithms used by the digital cameras that are on the robots (we tested also some more models and the results are similar) is due to several reasons explained next.
+First, the cameras are typically expecting a natural image and, in most robotic applications, as the example of robotic soccer, shows that the scenario has specific characteristics (omnidirection vision systems, green carpets, black robots, ...).
+Moreover, as the case of the CAMBADA omnidirectional vision system, the camera analyzes the entire image and, as can be seen in Fig. 5, there are large black regions corresponding to the robot itself.
+Moreover, and due to the changes in the environment around the robot as it moves, leaving the camera in auto mode leads to undesirable changes in the parameters of the camera, causing problems to the correct feature extraction for object detection.